-From September 2022 pupils in the Secondary phase have been taught all subjects in their class groups by their class teacher following the Primary Phase model.
+The Secondary aged pupils continue to be taught all subjects in their class groups by their class teacher following the Primary Phase model.
 This is to maximise continuity and progression in learning for pupils who mostly find frequent transitions difficult to manage.
-The subject leaders have been supporting class teachers in delivery of subject specific learning.